EAU CLAIRE, Wis. — As much as she says she’d like to forget it, Sept. 15, 2016, is a day Julie George will never be able to erase from her memory.

 “I feel pretty good,” says Walling, who remembers only a small portion of the day of his crash and only segments of his hospitalization.
 “I’m walking; not like normal, but I’m walking with very little pain.”

-Dr. Banich performed a two-step procedure in which he applied a skin substitute over Walling’s exposed bone and tendons to create a dermis or deeper layer of the skin.
+A two-step procedure was performed in which skin substitute was applied over Walling’s exposed bone and tendons to create a dermis or deeper layer of the skin.
 The substitute is covered by a silicone bilayer that stayed on for four weeks, after which time the wound was healed enough to put a skin graft over the area to further cover and repair it.

 George marvels at how far her son has come and says she’ll be forever thankful to his medical team.